Katharine McMahon

-Background
+Katharine McMahon is an historical novelist who, since 1990, has published ten books.

+Early life

 McMahon studied English and Drama at University of Bristol and qualified as a teacher of English and Drama.

+Career

 Initially she worked in secondary education, but was later appointed as a writing fellow by the Royal Literary Fund at the University of Hertfordshire and University of Warwick.
 She currently works with the Royal Literary Fund as Head of Outreach.

 She has worked as a tutor at the Arvon Foundation, and for several years taught the Guardian masterclass on Historical Fiction.